On the Generalized Degrees of Freedom of Noncoherent Interference Channel

 \section{Introduction}

-There has been a considerable amount of study on noncoherent wireless channels where neither the transmitter nor the receiver knows the channel \cite{marzetta1999capacity,Abou_Faycal_noncoherent,Zheng_Tse_Grassmann_MIMO,Koch2013,Joyson_noncoh_diamond}.
-However, most of the progress has been on unicast networks.
-To the best of our knowledge, \emph{noncoherent} interference channel (IC) has not been studied from an information theoretic viewpoint.
-In this paper, we consider the noncoherent $2$-user IC with symmetric statistics and study the achievable generalized degrees of freedom (gDoF) region as a first step towards understanding its capacity region.
+Noncoherent wireless channels where neither the transmitter nor the receiver knows the channel \cite{marzetta1999capacity,Abou_Faycal_noncoherent,Zheng_Tse_Grassmann_MIMO,Koch2013,Joyson_noncoh_diamond_journal} have been studied for point-to-point communication systems.
+To the best of our knowledge, the \emph{noncoherent} interference channel (IC) has not been studied from an information theoretic viewpoint.
+In this paper, we consider the noncoherent $2$-user IC with symmetric statistics and study the generalized degrees of freedom (gDoF) region as a first step towards understanding its capacity region.